7 Tips for a Healthy Heart

 Pay attention to the following advice:

 1. Start eating a balanced diet

 We aren’t saying that you have to give up flours, fried foods, and sugars forever here.
-We aren’t even saying that you need to start eating a vegetarian diet.
-However, you need to change the foods that you regularly eat.
+Nor are we talking about switching to a vegetarian diet.
+However, you need to change the foods that you eat regularly for a healthy heart.

-You need to avoid abusing saturated fats and manufactured foods.
+You should avoid eating excess amounts of saturated fats and manufactured foods.
 These are directly proportional to the risks of suffering from heart problems.

 Being careful with the amount of salt, red meat, and cold cuts you eat is important.

 On the other hand, adding more fruits and vegetables to your diet is always good.
-They not only let you enjoy a healthy.
-They also help the rest of your organs to work perfectly.
+They not only help your heart stay healthy, but they also help the rest of your organs to work perfectly.

 Legumes, nuts, and whole flours should also be in your dishes.